 - Knowing a first world problem when you see one

-It’s where we learn to share yoga with others and reconnect with our soul.
+It’s where we learn to share yoga with others and reconnect with our souls.

 Being Underground means you value your character above the things you “own”.
 You are the source of your own happiness because you know how and where to find it inside, as opposed to relying upon the mainstream world to give it to you.
 Those who’ve put in the time into the Yoga Underground whether it’s in Denver or anywhere else will bring peaceful revolution with them wherever they go.